OF THE PRESIDENT

 - As the representative of the State internationally, he supplies Letters of Credentials to members of Greek diplomatic delegations to foreign countries and receives the credentials from members of foreign diplomatic delegations (article 36 par.
 1).

-- Shall intervene in the judicial procedure by granting pardons.
-The President may grant pardons, commute or reduce sentences imposed by the courts and revoke all consequences at the law of sentences pronounced and served.
-This power is exerted following the proposal of the Minister of Justice and after consulting with a Council composed mainly of judges (who are not necessarily in agreement but whose opinion must be obtained) (article 47 par.
+- Shall have the right to grant pardons.
+The President may grant pardons, commute or reduce sentences pronounced by the courts, and revoke all consequences at law of sentences pronounced and served.
+This power is exerted pursuant to a recommendation by the Minister of Justice and after consulting with a council composed in its majority of judges (article 47 par.
 1).

 - Shall grant a pardon to a Minister convicted in accordance with article 86 of the Constitution.
 This right may be exerted only with the consent of Parliament (article 47 par.
 2).